- How do we know we’re only observing 5% of the Universe?

 - What is a ‘terrestrial accelerator’ and why can it help us?

-Terrestrial accelerators, e.g. the Large Hadron Collider at CERN in Switzerland, are man-made devices used to accelerate particles, collide them and look at the products of their interaction.
-The particle detectors that look at the effects of the collisions in terrestrial accelerators record
+Terrestrial accelerators, e.g. Large Hadron Collider in Switzerland, are man-made devices used to accelerate particles, collide them and look at the products of their interaction.
+The particle detectors that look at the effects of the collisions in terrestrial accelerators record also cosmic-ray signal, particularly useful if there is no artificial beam.

 - How and what could effect these super-energetic photons on the way to the Earth?